gastonstat/letter-of-rec/README.md

 - :calendar: I've known you for at least one year: I know your name, what your major is, and I also know a bit about you.
-- You took a 3-unit course with me (e.g. Stat 133, 151A, 154) and received a score in the
-top 25th percentile.
+- :A: You took a 3-unit course with me (e.g. Stat 133, 151A, 154) and received a score in the top 25th percentile.
 - You often came to my OH.
 - We have met periodically (or stayed in touch) after you took a course with me.